 - 11.1 Councillors and Officers have different but complementary roles.
 Both serve the public but Councillors are responsible to the electorate whilst Officers are responsible to the Council as a whole.
 Their relationship is based upon mutual trust and understanding and this must never be abused or compromised.
-Instructions to Officers can only be given through a decision of the Council, the Cabinet, Board or Committee or under delegated powers and not by individual Councillors acting outside those powers. - 11.2 You can submit views on current applications to the Head of Planning and Housing, which can be incorporated into any committee report. - 11.3 Officers are part of a management structure and you can discuss a proposal, outside of any arranged meeting, with those Officers who are authorised by the Head of Planning and Policy to deal with the proposal at a Member level or the Head of Planning and Housing.
-However, you should not seek to influence or put pressure on Officers to make a certain recommendation or follow a certain course of action. - 11.4 Officers who are involved in the processing and determination of planning matters must act in accordance with the Council's Code of Conduct for Officers and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
-As a result, planning Officers' views, opinions and recommendations will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the planning meeting or its Councillors.
+Instructions to Officers can only be given through a decision of the Council, the Cabinet, Board or Committee or under delegated powers and not by individual Councillors acting outside those powers. - 11.2 You can submit views on current applications to the Head of Planning and Housing, which can be incorporated into any committee report. - 11.3 Officers are part of a management structure and you can discuss a proposal, outside of any arranged meeting, with those Officers who are authorised by the Head of Planning and Housing to deal with the proposal at a Member level or the Head of Planning and Housing.
+However, you should not seek to do anything that would compromise, or is likely to compromise, the impartiality of Officers who must be free to reach their own conclusion.

-11.5 Remember the Council's Member/Officer Relations Protocol.
+- 11.4 Officers who are involved in the processing and determination of planning matters must act in accordance with the Council's Code of Conduct for Officers and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
+As a result, planning Officers' views, opinions and recommendations will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the planning meeting or its Councillors. - 11.5 Remember the Council's Member/Officer Relations Protocol.